 Is your family itching for an adventure?
-Well, we’ve found a unique outdoor activity, that will spark your kids’ curiosity and get them active too!
-It’s called Geocaching, and it might just be the family lockdown challenge you’ve been waiting for.
+Well, we’ve found a unique free outdoor activity, that will spark your kids’ curiosity and get them active too!
+It’s called Geocaching, and it might just be the outdoor family challenge you’ve been waiting for.

 The caches usually have one or two small trinkets inside that you can swap for ones of your own, and kids just love it – you can’t beat that sense of achievement when you uncover a hidden treasure!
 The trick is to use GPS coordinates (and some sleuthing!) to discover where they are.